Laverton (Vic.)

 An assessment of population growth drivers in Laverton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Laverton (Vic.) had an estimated population of around 5,328 as of Feb 2026.
-This reflected an increase of 568 people, representing a growth of 11.9% since the 2021 Census which reported a population of 4,760 people.
-The change was inferred from AreaSearch's estimated resident population of 5,170 following examination of the latest ERP data release by the ABS in June 2024 and an additional 170 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1,417 persons per square kilometer, which was above the average seen across national locations assessed by AreaSearch.
-The suburb's 11.9% growth since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 69.0% of overall population gains during recent periods.
+Laverton's population is estimated at around 5,328 as of Feb 2026.
+This reflects an increase of 568 people since the 2021 Census which reported a population of 4,760.
+The change was inferred from AreaSearch's estimate of 5,170 residents following examination of ABS data released in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,417 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Laverton's growth rate of 11.9% since the 2021 Census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, making adjustments using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations were also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth was predicted over this period with the suburb expected to grow by 3,141 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 58.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth is predicted over the period with the suburb of Laverton (Vic.) expected to grow by 3,227 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 57.6% in total over the 17 years.

 Frequently Asked Questions - Population